Muslim ibn Aqil: Envoy to Kufa

 Husayn ibn Ali denounced the accession in 680 of the Umayyad caliph Yazid, who succeeded his father Mua'wiya in breach of the 661 peace treaty with Husayn's brother Hasan.
-When pressed to pledge his allegiance, Husayn fled from his hometown of Medina to Mecca, accompanied by his family.
+When pressed to pledge his allegiance, Husayn went from his hometown of Medina to Mecca, accompanied by his family.
 There he received many letters and messengers from the predominantly Shia town of Kufa in Iraq, inviting him there to lead them against the Umayyad rule, which they considered illegitimate and tyrannical.
 Husayn responded that he would lead them in the right way if they were united in their support and tasked Muslim with assessing the situation in Kufa.
 Husayn sent a similar letter to the inhabitants of Basra in Iraq and invited them to follow him to set right the Sunna of Muhammad, which had been obliterated by innovations, he wrote.

 Muslim thus left Mecca on 19 June 680 (15 Ramadan 60), hired two guides in Medina, and then set out for Kufa.
 According to the Sunni historian al-Tabari, his guides lost their way and perished from thirst along the way, whereby Muslim wrote to Husayn to be relieved from his duty but the latter insisted that he continue.
 Muslim entered Kufa on 9 July 680 (5 Shawwal 60) and first hid in the house of Mukhtar al-Thaqafi or Muslim ibn Awsaja, where he received the pledges of 12,000 to 30,000 men.
 But these were in effect pledges not to Husayn but to the tribal leaders who supported him at the time, that is, loyalty not to a cause but to men, according to the Islamicist Mahmoud M. Ayoub.
 Early on, he also attended a secret meeting of the Kufan Shia leaders, where he received their support.
 The attendees included Abis ibn Abi Shabib al-Shakiri, Habib ibn Muzahir, and Sa'id ibn Abd Allah al-Hanafi, all of whom were later killed alongside Husayn.
 As his support grew, however, Muslim was even able to preside over public meetings in mosques.
 He now wrote to Husayn and urged him to come to Kufa.

 The governor of Kufa at the time, Nu'man ibn Bashir, was probably aware of Muslim's arrival and his intentions but did not harm him.
 As a companion of Muhammad, Nu'man did not act perhaps because Muslim was a relative of Muhammad, or perhaps the governor did not want to act on mere suspicions.
 Umar ibn Sa'd and some others soon wrote to Yazid, who replaced Nu'man by Ubayd-Allah ibn Ziyad and ordered him to kill or banish Muslim.
 Described as energetic, resourceful, and ruthless, Ubayd-Allah was already the governor of Basra at the time.
 He hurried to Kufa via the shortest route, reportedly wearing a black turban and veiled.
 Some Kufans apparently mistook him for Husayn and enthusiastically welcomed him.
 Upon arrival, he publicly threatened to punish any sign of revolt with beheading and crucifixion.